How to Work from Home Effectively

 If you’re building your home office from scratch, start with the right desk.
 The size, shape, and features of your desk should be consistent with your workflow.
 If you tend to get restless while you work from home, consider a convertible standing desk that allows you to change position throughout the day to help you stay focused.
 The adjustable height is also helpful for keeping fatigue at bay.
 Don’t forget the standing mat; it can help to relieve any pressure put on your back and feet while you’re upright for long hours.

 If you need sprawling workspace and ample storage, consider your home’s layout first.
 A sleek, lightweight desk will keep a small space from feeling cramped.
-That sense of spaciousness is important for productivity.
+That sense of spaciousness is important for productivity, which will make working from home a success.
 Mid-century modern or contemporary styles are a great place to start.
 A fold-down desk, like a wall-mount or built-in bookshelf, is also ideal if you’re short on square footage.
 Check out our Best Office Furniture for Small Spaces for more ideas.

 Upgrade Your Office Chair for Productive Posture

 Your home office chair is an investment.
 This is where you’ll be working during all of your off-site hours, so it should have an ergonomic frame or lumbar support for your posture.
 At the very least, avoid hunching over the kitchen island in a backless bar stool.
 Minimizing strain is key to good workflow.

 While it’s necessary to feel comfortable, avoid working from home out of your recliner.
 Comfy cushions don’t foster practical work habits, so get a desk chair that helps your posture while keeping your attention focused.
 Check out our guide on How to Find Comfortable Inexpensive Office Chairs for details.

 Don’t forget usage is an important consideration for working from home, so consider adjustable height and armless features.
 Look for a swivel chair or one with casters if you need to move back and forth between monitors or projects.